um-grex/grex-docs/content/english/software/containers.md

 > * __-\-container-entrypoint__ Execute the entrypoint from the container image.
 > * __-\-container-env=NAME[,NAME]__ Names of environment variables to override with the host environment and set at the entrypoint.

-To see other options, run the command __salloc -\-help__
+To see other options, run the command __salloc -\-help__ .

+While Pyxis (and the Enroot container engine it uses under the hood) is a generic containerization engine, potentially able to load any OCI-compliant image from any OCI registry, the easiest way to get started with it is to use NVIDIA-made containers from the NGC registry.

 ### Running GROMACS using Pyxis
 ---

-For this example, we are going to use Pyxis/Enroot to run a GROMACS image **gromacs:2023.2** from the [nVidia NGC Catalog](https://catalog.ngc.nvidia.com/orgs/hpc/containers/gromacs?version=2023.2)
+For this example, we are going to use Pyxis/Enroot to run a GROMACS image **gromacs:2023.2** from the [NVidia NGC Catalog](https://catalog.ngc.nvidia.com/orgs/hpc/containers/gromacs?version=2023.2)

 First, let's download the data needed to run this benchmark.
 The input files are located under the directory __stmv__ that we need to copy to our working directory, for example: /PATH/TO/USERNAME/Pyxis/GROMACS/STMV.